-- Guidance Counselors and interventionists (as appropriate) will be monitoring student progress. - At the end of a semester, if a student has failed a course, her guidance counselor will make a phone call to the parent to plan for credit recovery.
+- School Counselors and interventionists (as appropriate) will be monitoring student progress. - At the end of a semester, if a student has failed a course, her school counselor will make a phone call to the parent to plan for credit recovery.